-- 1. Do one of the following:
+- 1. Do one of the following: - 2.

-- If you drew with the Pencil tool, in the Tools toolbar, select the ▷ Contour Editor tool or press Alt + Q. - 2.
 In the Drawing or Camera view, click the shape, contour or pencil line you want to edit near the area you wish to change.

 The shape or line's control points appear.

 3. Click on one of the points to select it.